Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model: The Occupational Replaceability Model

 By extracting the lowest constituent DWA substitution rate, this function mathematically enforces the ``veto power of severe risk'' (Section 4.1) at the macroscopic task level.
 Tasks with a high $AI(t_j)$ strictly indicate that \textit{all} of their operational steps can be reliably delegated to AI agents without encountering an insurmountable physical or commercial bottleneck.

 \textbf{Step 2: Occupation-Level Aggregation (Importance-Weighted).} An occupation $o_k \in \mathcal{O}$ is defined as a collection of distinct tasks, denoted as $\mathcal{T}(o_k) = \{t \in \mathcal{T} \mid (o_k, t) \in M_{OT}\}$.
-Unlike rudimentary models that assume tasks contribute equally to an occupation, we leverage the ``Task Importance'' metric provided by the O*NET database to construct an importance-weighted aggregation.
+Unlike simpler models that treat tasks as equally important to an occupation, we use the ``Task Importance'' metric provided by O*NET to construct an importance-weighted aggregation.

 Let $I(t)$ represent the normalized importance score of task $t$ within occupation $o_k$.
 The relative weight $w_t$ of a specific task is determined by its importance relative to the cumulative importance of all tasks defining that occupation: